Andover-Robotics/ays-python-curriculum/.guides/content/Hello-World--541e.md

 ## `print()`

-`print()` is used to output text to the console, allowing you to communicate with your users.
+`print()` is used to output text to the screen, allowing you to communicate with your users.
 The message you want to output is placed *within* the parentheses, and is surrounded by `'` characters.

 Some examples:
-* `print('message')` will output `message` to the console
+* `print('message')` will output `message` to the screen
-* `print('Learning Python is fun!')` will output `Learning Python is fun!` to the console
+* `print('Learning Python is fun!')` will output `Learning Python is fun!` to the screen
-* `print(' ')` will output a blank space to the console
+* `print(' ')` will output a blank space to the screen

-Note: Although there is no console visible through Codio, the output you are shown when you press a `TRY IT` button is what you have outputted to the console.
+Note: The output you are shown when you press a `TRY IT` button is what you have outputted to the screen.

 ## Your First Challenge